Bob Hilton

 Bob Hilton (born July 23, 1943) is an American television game show personality.
-He hosted The Guinness Game, a revival of Truth or Consequences, and the 1990 revival of Let's Make a Deal for one season and replaced by Monty Hall, and announced on several other shows.
+He hosted The Guinness Game, a revival of Truth or Consequences, and the 1990 revival of Let's Make a Deal for two seasons, and announced many other shows.
+He's the Bob of "Bob, tell 'em what they've won" fame.

+The Strong National Museum of Play in Rochester, New York has recorded interviews with game show industry veterans.
+You can view a video oral history of Bob immediately on the National Archives of Game Show History platform at Museumofplay.org.

 Biography

 Hilton has announced numerous game shows, such as Card Sharks; Child's Play; Trivia Trap; The $25,000 Pyramid; The $100,000 Pyramid; Blockbusters; Double Talk; The New Newlywed Game; The All-New Dating Game; Strike It Rich; Win, Lose or Draw; and Body Language.
 His first game show announcing assignment was in 1980 on Tic-Tac-Dough (filling in for regular announcer Jay Stewart), followed by The Joker's Wild and Play the Percentages, after he began a contract with Barry & Enright Productions, that same year.
 Hilton also announced The Price Is Right following the death of its original announcer, Johnny Olson.
 According to former producer Roger Dobkowitz, he did extremely well.
 However, Hilton was already working on several other shows at the time, so the job was given to Rod Roddy.

 Hilton's non-game show announcing work included the 1988 CBS specials Live!
 Dick Clark Presents and the ABC daytime program Home in the early 1990s.

 Hilton got his start in Louisiana at station KPLC-TV.
 He traveled around to various stations as news anchor/reporter, such as in Honolulu, Hawaii, KTRK-TV in Houston, KGAN-TV in Cedar Rapids, WNAC-TV in Boston (The Bob Hilton Show), and KHJ-TV in Los Angeles.
 He later went on to KOVR in Sacramento, California.

 Hilton is a Latter-day Saint.
 On one occasion he turned down a television show job because he and his wife Joni felt that it was "too titillating."